 Congratulations!
 You’re a genius!

 As mentioned, the ticket includes a small pocket guide and a map of Pompeii.
 While you’re at it, download the Pompeii – A day in the past app if you have an iPhone.
-The app even has a location service that will guide you from important points on the site (requires the internet).
-This should be all you need to discover all the not-to-be-missed sites around the city.
+The app even has a location service that will guide you from essential points on the site (requires the internet) – This should be all you need to discover all the not-to-be-missed places around the city.

 Here’s how I recommend you do it